The Different Moons programme is developing in exciting new directions.

 A second generation daughter and determined truth seeker brightens our hearts with questions.

 Poet Shamshad Khan and Horse + Bamboo founder artist Bob Frith, (above) who together devised the Different Moons programme, are developing their creative partnership to write and create this new theatre show.
-It will tour locally and nationally, combining poetry and visual theatre with film, music and puppetry, and will be available for touring in 2018.
+It will tour locally and nationally, combining poetry and visual theatre with film, music (by Arun Ghosh) and puppetry, and will be available for touring in 2018.

 Watch this space…!